hyprwm/Hyprland/docs/hyprctl.1.rst

     ``keyword``

-        Call a config keyword dynamically.
+        Set a config keyword dynamically.

         Returns: `ok` on success, and an error message on failure.